Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 What Is Total Knee Replacement Surgery?

-Total knee replacement (TKR) surgery removes damaged bone surfaces and replaces them with smooth, durable implants.
-Arthritis wears away cartilage until bones scrape each other every time you move, which causes sharp pain and swelling.
+Total knee replacement or TKR surgery removes damaged bone surfaces and replaces them with smooth, durable implants.
+Arthritis wears away cartilage until the bones scrape each other every time you move.
+That's where the sharp pain and swelling come from.

 During surgery, the orthopedician trims these worn areas, shapes the joint, and fixes the implant pieces in place so the knee bends and straightens without grinding.
 The idea is simple: steady comfort and dependable movement.